syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Freeze-Panes.md

 ## Freeze Columns

-SfDataGrid also provides support to freeze the columns at the left of the view by setting the [SfDataGrid.FrozenColumnsCount](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~FrozenColumnsCount.html) property.
+`SfDataGrid` also provides support to freeze the columns at the left of the view by setting the [SfDataGrid.FrozenColumnsCount](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~FrozenColumnsCount.html) property.

-The following code example illustrates freezing two columns in SfDataGrid.
+The following code example illustrates freezing two columns in `SfDataGrid`.

 {% highlight c# %}
 //Setting number of columns to freeze in SfDataGrid